777arc/textbook/content/frequency_domain.rst

 .. image:: ../_images/time-scaling.svg
    :align: center
    :target: ../_images/time-scaling.svg
+   :alt: Depiction of the time scaling Fourier transform property in both time and frequency domain

 Scaling in time essentially shrinks or expands the signal in the x-axis.
 What this property tells us is that scaling in the time domain causes inverse scaling in the frequency domain.
 For example, when we transmit bits faster we have to use more frequencies.
 The property helps to explain why higher data rate signals take up more bandwidth/spectrum.
 If time-frequency scaling was proportional instead of inversely proportional, cellular carriers would be able to transmit all the bits per second they wanted without paying billions for spectrum!
 Unfortunately that's not the case.